rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 Task 3: Change the password for the user with the Global Administrator role  <br>
 Step 1: Open a New InPrivate window<br>
-Step 3 and 4: Paste the logon name and passowrd you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
+Step 3 and 4: Paste the logon name and password you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
 After Step 5: Close the New InPrivate window